maxplanck-ie/ATACofthesnake/README.md

 All samples in a 'run' have to belong to the same group.
 That means that out of all peaks/sample, a union will be made.

+Fasta headers are allowed to contain underscores, but not in 'field' 0 (space delimited):

+This is allowed:

+ > >12 dna_sm:chromosome chromosome:GRCm38:12:1:120129022:1 REF

+This is not allowed:

+ > >chr9_10L
+ > >NC_001573.1

 ## Installation

   set up the environment: